JordanMartinez/purescript-jordans-reference/21-Hello-World/09-Projects/src/02-Random-Number/12-Free/05-Analysis.md

 ## Tightly-Coupled Code

-Our code is not modular in that one could easily swap out the current "interpreter" of one language term (e.g. Domain's `DefineBounds`) with another.
+Our code is not modular in that one could easily swap out the current "interpreter" of one language term with another (e.g. Domain's `DefineBounds` gets interpreted into API's language terms).
 In other words, what if we wanted the interpreter to ignore the user's input and just look up the values from a configuration file?
 Or, what if we wanted the user to have a choice: define it themselves or use the config file?

 Both ideas would require us to rewrite the entire API interpreter.
 Had we written it in `Variant`/`Run`, we could literally swap out one `Domain_Language_Term ~> API_1_Term` translation with another `Domain_Language_Term ~> API_2_Term`